bleugreen/deeprhythm/docs/research/partitions.md

 recording replicas; the second item of every published pair is excluded.
 Remaining tracks are grouped by the only identity evidence encoded locally: the `Albums-<album>-<track>` album token or the first four digits of the six-digit `Media-` identifier.
 These are album/media groups, **not claimed artist identities**.
 Groups are assigned deterministically while balancing dance style and 20-BPM tempo bins toward 70/10/20 percent.
+The 53 indivisible groups yield 502 training, 49 validation, and 134 test tracks after 13 published-replica exclusions.

 Chromaprint is not installed in the reproducible environment and the source does not ship Extended Ballroom's fingerprints.
 The `fingerprint` field therefore detects byte-identical audio through MD5, while the published